georgelu/directory/README.md

 # directory
-A Sachacks food resources project
+A SacHacks food resources project

 _Demo:_ open [the index file](templates/angularindex.html) in a browser.

+The contents of the Feedback/Corrections form are on this [google doc](https://docs.google.com/spreadsheets/d/184QEwk06fxhsCmkmgL8FnLInUsw1FOtwJQSzWK_Z1Fg/edit?usp=sharing).
+Note that the timestamp is recorded in UNIX time and that there is no validation of fields.

 The project consists of several directories.